onedata/onedata-documentation/docs/intro.md

 ## User interfaces

-Onedata offers multiple interfaces to manage and access user data: Web GUI, REST API, CDMI API, fuse-based POSIX mount, Python libraries, or S3.
+Onedata offers multiple interfaces to manage and access user data: Web GUI, REST API, CDMI API, FUSE-based POSIX mount, Python libraries, or S3.
 Regardless of the interface, the user gets the same, unified view of all his data.

 ### Web GUI